 Sadly, there is no Holy Grail for trip-planning or navigation; I am likely to use every one of these tools at some stage of my planning, and compass, map, and GPS during the trip.
 But I am certain that putting so much effort into the planning leaves me better prepared for the trip, even for a local out-and-back.
 Familiarity with the terrain allows you to identify spurs that might be fun to explore, places you might need to deviate off course, or clever ways to get back to the road system.
 I hope this guide helps you design, experience, and share creative paths through the landscape.

-Also Best Backpacking Backpacks, Backpacking Tents and Best Ultralight Tent Shelter for Backpacking reviews.
+Also Best Backpacking Backpacks, Backpacking Tents and Ultralight Tent reviews.